Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 - NoPS2 integration, iterative hardware testing and project direction:
   **Calyps0**
-- Development and reconstruction performed with AI assistance.
+- Development and reconstruction performed with various AI models.

 **This is an experimental repair and research tool.
 Use it at your own risk.**